10 Tips: Raising Toddlers to College Students

 There are so many variables from scholarships, tuition, fees, deadlines, and requirements to what your child wants to study.
 I don’t think that many kids at 18 really know exactly what they want to do, so there is also the decision of taking a “gap” year to apprentice and decide what they wants to do before spending a ton of money on college.

-I love the idea of a “gap” year to apprentice, but I am not yet that courageous to get off the mainstream line of thinking that college is just an extension of high school and is something “you have to do” right when you graduate to be successful.
-I have put a lot of thought into the “gap” year and other alternatives such as investing the money that we would spend on college to start a business for our child instead.
+I love the idea of a “gap” year to apprentice.
+At the same time, I am not yet that courageous to get off the mainstream line of thinking that college is just an extension of high school.
+It is something “you have to do” right when you graduate to be successful.
+Still, I have put a lot of thought into the “gap” year and other alternatives.
+One idea is to invest the money that we would spend on college to start a business for our child instead.

 10 Tips : How to Make College Decisions While Raising Toddlers and Homeschooling